A new front has opened up in Auckland's tree saga, with a Ngāti Whātua representative delivering a stinging rebuke to the Waitematā Local Board today.

 Pihema invited board members to his marae for a cup of tea, but said it was the board's turn to reach out and restore a damaged relationship.

 "What I'm saying to you is whatever advice you bring with your cultural leanings and with your expertise, I'm afraid you've severely derailed the relationship at this moment between this board and Ngāti Whātua."

 Along with board chairperson Richard Northey, Pihema took aim at deputy chair Kerrin Leoni - the only Māori on the board.

 And that did not go down well with Leoni.

 "I felt that it was very disrespectful to point me out, it was not correct to do that in that way.
 If you need to do that in the future then have a separate kōrero with me," she said.

 "Don't put me in a situation where you actually single me out in front of a whole board here.
 It's made up of seven people [and] they all equally have that responsibility.
 I actually feel that I've been takahi now."

 Leoni said the board had consulted with a member of Ngāti Whātua, but Pihema pointed out they were not the correct point of contact and the information had not been shared with the wider iwi.

-And the sparks continued to fly when activist Lisa Prager described how she had claimed mana whenua status in her bid to save the trees, but now regrets the move.
+And the sparks continued to fly when activist Lisa Prager described how she had claimed mana whenua status in her bid to save the trees.*

 Board member Julie Sandilands refused to thank Prager for her submission because, she said, her comments were "a bit racist".